-3.2 Withholding tax on interest paid by the holding company
+Withholding tax on interest paid by the holding company 3.2

-Belgium Cyprus Denmark Hungary Ireland Luxembourg 15%, which may be reduced to 0-10 % by virtue of tax treaties and domestic exemptions (e.g. registered bonds and interest payments to banks).
-0% withholding tax on Interest payments to qualifying EU companies ('Beneficiary'), provided that: (i) the Beneficiary holds or commits to hold directly or indirectly at least 25% of the share capital of the debtor (or vice versa) for a period of at least one year; or (ii) a third EU company holds or commits to hold directly or indirectly at least 25% of respectively the share capital of the Belgian debtor and that of the Beneficiary for a period of at least one year.
-Interest payments to a non-EU branch of an EU company do not qualify for the 0% rate.
-No withholding tax is levied on interest paid by the Cyprus company to non - resident recipients.
+Belgium Cyprus Denmark Hungary Ireland Luxembourg 21%, which may be reduced to 0-10 % by virtue of tax treaties and domestic exemptions (e.g. registered bonds and interest payments to banks).
+15% for government bonds issued and subscribed between November 24, 2011 and December 2, 2011 and interest from saving deposit accounts exceeding the annual tax exempt threshold (i.e., for tax year 2013, EUR 1,830 per taxpayer).
+For resident individuals, an additional 4% taxation applies to interest subject to the 21% withholding tax.
+This additional 4% taxation only applies to individuals in receipt of annual interest and dividends exceeding a total net amount of EUR 20,000.
+Certain income is not taken into account in determining this threshold.
+0% withholding tax on interest payments to qualifying EU companies ('Beneficiary'), provided that: (i) the Beneficiary holds or commits to hold directly or indirectly at least 25% of the share capital of the debtor (or vice versa) for a period of at least one year; or (ii) a third EU company holds No withholding tax is levied on interest paid by the Cyprus company to non-resident recipients.
 Generally, Denmark does not levy withholding tax on outbound interest payments (including profit dependent payments).
-However, a 25% interest withholding tax is levied if the interest is paid to controlled or controlling lenders resident in a non-EU/EEA country with which Denmark has not concluded an income tax treaty.
+However, a 25% interest withholding tax is generally levied if the interest is paid to controlled or controlling lenders resident in a non-EU/EEA country with which Denmark has not concluded an income tax treaty.
 There is no withholding tax on interest paid to a corporate entity.
 Withholding tax (20%) is levied on 'yearly interest' paid by an Irish person.
 It is not applicable to short-term interest (i.e. interest on a debt of less than a year).
-Exemption A number of exemptions apply, including: Interest paid by a company or an investment undertaking (in the ordinary course of a trade or business carried on by that person) to a company resident for tax purposes in a member state of the EU (other than Ireland) or a jurisdiction with which Ireland has a double taxation treaty that is in force or that is signed but not yet ratified (Albania, Bosnia and Herzegovina, Hong Kong, Kuwait, Montenegro, Morocco, Singapore and the United Arab Emirates) and which jurisdiction imposes a tax which generally applies to interest receivable from foreign territories, except where such interest is paid to that company in connection with a trade or business which is carried on in Ireland by that company through a branch or agency.
-Non-existent for payments to non-residents, except for: • profit-sharing interest which, under certain circumstances, is subject to 15% withholding tax (subject to reduction under tax treaties). • interest payments that fall within the scope of the EC Savings Directive, which are subject to Luxembourg withholding tax at a rate of 20% (which rate will increase to 35% as from July 1, 2011).
+Exemption A number of exemptions apply, including: Interest paid by a company or an investment undertaking (in the ordinary course of a trade or business carried on by that person) to a company resident for tax purposes in a member state of the EU (other than Ireland) or a jurisdiction with which Ireland has a double taxation treaty that is in force or that is signed but not yet ratified (Armenia, Bosnia and Herzegovina, Kuwait, Morocco, Panama and Saudi Arabia) and which jurisdiction imposes a tax which generally applies to interest receivable from foreign territories, except where such interest is paid to that company in connection with a trade or business which is carried on in Ireland by that company through a branch or agency.
+The EC Interest and Royalty Directive has been implemented into Non-existent for payments to non-residents, except for: • profit-sharing interest which, under certain circumstances, is subject to 15% withholding tax (subject to reduction under tax treaties); and • interest payments that fall within the scope of the EC Savings Directive, which are subject to Luxembourg withholding tax at a rate of 35%.
 Such withholding tax generally applies to interest paid to, or for the benefit of, EU resident individuals, unless certain disclosure requirements are met.
 Interest payments made to Luxembourg resident individuals are subject to 10% Luxembourg withholding tax.